kcmai/multivac-csv-export/README.md

 # Notes

-All data prices are retrieved from CoinGecko.
+All data prices are retrieved from CoinGecko with an hourly data granularity.
 Please verify that the prices are accurate enough to fit your needs.

 This project is not affiliated with MultiVAC.
 The official site can be found at https://e.mtv.ac and their explorer https://e.mtv.ac/index.html.